 Her forthcoming book Corporations and Civil Society in India (Anthem 2024) examines how corporate money and practices are reshaping Indian civil society.
 Inspired by her experience as a homeschooling parent, Deo is launching new research on children and democratic experiments.

-Professor Deo teaches courses on religion, gender, social movements, development, comparative politics, and political theory.
+Nandini teaches collaborative courses on Comparative Politics, Social Activism, Religion and Politics, and Indian Politics.
 Her classes feature active learning, lots of discussion, and a certain level of uncertainty as they are typically co-produced along with students as the semester progresses.
-She is originally from India and resides in Philadelphia.

 She serves as Treasurer for the Religion and Politics Section of the American Political Science Association and has previously been active in the Executive Board for its Gender and Politics Section.
 Deo has served on a number of book and dissertation award committees for APSA.